Le jongleur de Notre-Dame (opera): Background

-At this stage of his career, the concierge of Massenet's Paris home would normally sort out speculative libretti submitted to the composer, but the concierge being absent Massenet unexpectedly received the package from Léna and read it through on the train to his country home in Egreville.
+At this stage of his career, the concierge of Massenet's Paris home would normally sort out speculative libretti submitted to the composer, but the concierge being absent Massenet unexpectedly received the package from Léna and read it through on the train to his country home in Égreville.
 It is based on the story of the same name by Anatole France in his 1892 collection L'Étui de nacre, which was in turn based on a 13th-century medieval legend by the monk and troubadour Gautier de Coincy, c.
 1220.
 Massenet had previously used France as a source for his 1894 opera Thaïs.
-In Le Jongleur, uniquely for this composer, there are no roles of substance for women: the angels are off-stage and the virgin is mute.
+In Le jongleur, uniquely for this composer, there are no roles of substance for women: the angels are off-stage and the virgin is mute.
 The work was composed in the spring of 1901, it became the first of his operas to receive its premiere at the Opéra in Monte-Carlo run by Raoul Gunsbourg.